segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/synap/index.md

 ## Stream

-Synap uses our stream Source component to send Segment event data.
-On the client-side, it uses Segment's Identify and Page events.
-On the server-side it also uses Identify as well as Track events.
-These events are then available in any destination that accepts client or server-side events, and available in a schema in your data warehouse that you can query using SQL.
+Synap uses their stream Source component to send Segment event data.
+On the client-side, this source uses Segment's Identify and Page events.
+On the server-side, it uses Identify and Track events.
+These events are then available in any Segment destination that accepts client or server-side events and available in a schema in your data warehouse that you can query using SQL.

 Synap identifies users based on their Synap User ID, which is sent as the userId in Segment events.